-- A competitor who has been classified by the NRA will be (a) reclassified upward when his average, as computed below, places him in a higher class.
+- (a) A competitor who has been classified by the NRA will be reclassified upward when his average, as computed below, places him in a higher class.
 The scores used for reclassification will be his recently recorded NRA competition scores as maintained at NRA Headquarters fired subsequent to the tournament date at which he earned his current classification.
 The average will be computed when the scores for the minimum number of shots for reclassification (or more if the minimum is reached during the scores of any tournament or league) have been posted.
-The competitor will be sent a new Classification Card showing the effective date. - Minimum posted shots required for upward classification: (b) - (1) Outdoor Conventional Metric Prone and Reclassified to: Sharpahaat 100
+The competitor will be sent a new Classification Card showing the effective date. - (b) Minimum posted shots required for upward classification: - (1) Outdoor Conventional and Metric Prone Reclassified to:

-Snarpsnooter 400
+Sharpshooter4 00

-Expert 400
+Expert4 00

-Master 700
+Master 00

 (See table in Rule 19.15 for percentages)